williammustaffa/jquery.dad.js/README.md

 # jquery.dad.js

-DAD: A simple and awesome Drag And Drop plugin!
+A simple and awesome Drag And Drop plugin!

 ## Browsers support